Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game is generally well-received, with a fitting soundtrack that complements the gameplay, though it can blend into the background and become less noticeable during intense moments.
-While the voice acting is praised, some players feel that the music's impact diminishes as the game progresses, leading to a mixed overall impression.
+The music in the game is generally well-received, with a fitting soundtrack that enhances the overall experience, particularly through its drum beats.
+However, some players feel that the music can blend into the background and lacks impact unless closely monitored.
+While the voice acting is praised, the music's effectiveness seems to diminish after the initial introduction.

 • “The only pros I can think of are that the voice acting is generally good, and the music is also very fitting.”